 Bobby Berk has just shared what he considers to be one of the biggest design mistakes people make in this hard-working room.
-The interior designer argues that people often don't choose the best living room rugs to fit the size of their space.
+Spoiler alert: it's your rug.
+Yes, the interior designer argues that people often don't choose the most practical living room rug to fit the size of their space.

 Writing on his blog, he explains why an undersized rug can hold a living room back.
 'A rug that’s too small for a space can have a big impact (and not the good kind),' begins Bobby.

 'It can often make a living room feel out of scale or disconnected from the furniture,' the Queer Eye star adds.
 'You want your rug to be a grounding piece that connects all the larger pieces in the room, and choosing the right size makes all the difference.'

 As a rule of thumb, Bobby suggests making sure every piece of furniture is at least partially on the rug - for example, the front legs of your sofa.
 This stops you from ending up with a rug island floating in the middle of the room and means that it will fill the space properly.

 We don't think every single piece of furniture necessarily needs to touch the rug.
 For example, in living rooms that aren't a straight-forward rectangular or square shape, it may not be feasible.